Frequently asked questions—Who should be included in the census?

 How can I complete my questionnaire if I am away for work or travelling during the census?

-If you have your secure access code, you can complete your census questionnaire online at Census collection in select northern and remote communities.
+If you have your secure access code, you can complete your census questionnaire online at www.census.gc.ca.

 If someone else is currently at your home, that person can complete the questionnaire for your household and include you.